Seoul, Taipei, & More: Air China Flights to East Asia Starting at €385 from 5 European Countries (with Luggage)

 Miles & Points

-The tickets should be issued in booking class L on most routes.
-To give you an example, the non-stop flights from Budapest to Chongqing would get you:
+The tickets should be issued in booking class P on most routes.
+To give you an example, the flights from Milan to Seoul would get you:

 • Customize Calculation